dexie/dexie-website-old/docs/Typescript-old.md

 title: 'Typescript (old)'
 ---

-See [Typescript](an updated doc) on how to use dexie with Typescript.
+See [an updated doc](Typescript) on how to use dexie with Typescript.
 Both ways are valid.

 This is a guide on how to use Dexie with Typescript.